pythonCodingJava/Snake/README.md

+#Introduction

+This is a snake game implementation in java with some custom developed graphics features like bloom and particle explosion, using java swing as backbone for the gui.
+There is also an option for using A* to control the game and view how it makes decisions in the game thus creating an ai controlled feature.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.